PocketCoder/oyster-history-map/README.md

 ## Things I may or may not eventually add

-- [ ] Inital zoom-in is on user's home station.
+- [ ] Initial zoom-in is on user's home station.
 - [ ] Hover on line/stations for emphasis and information (number of visits, last visit)
 - [ ] Bus route data
   - [ ] Button/Icon in the corner
   - [ ] Reveals list of bus routes in London, shaded in if used
     - Bus number, From–To, No. times used
-  - [ ] miles travelled in a year or overall
+  - [ ] miles traveled in a year or overall
-- [ ] Challenges/Achievments:
+- [ ] Challenges/Achievements:
   - [ ] Streak: visit a new station every month
     - 272 stations; 272/12 = 22 years to do them all
   - [ ] Travel through the whole of each line